|Court:||United States District Court for the Eastern District of Texas|

 Certain persons and entities who are excluded from the Class by definition (see paragraph 26 of the Notice) or who requested exclusion pursuant to the instructions set forth in the Notice.

 Please read the Notice to fully understand your rights and options.
-Copies of the Notice and Claim Form can be found on the Case Documents page.
+A copy of the Notice can be found on the Case Documents page.
 You may also visit the Settlement website, AdeptusHealthSecuritiesLitigation.com, for more information about the Settlement.

 The action arises from the rapid decline and ultimate implosion of Adeptus, formerly the largest operator of freestanding emergency rooms in the United States.
 The complaint asserts claims under the federal securities laws concerning misstatements made by Adeptus, its executives, underwriters, and the private equity fund that controlled the Company (collectively, “Defendants”) that overstated the Company’s profitability and concealed a number of serious strains on its liquidity.
 Among other things, Defendants’ misstatements concealed that: (1) Adeptus routinely overbilled patients for minor treatments, leading insurers to reject claims for reimbursement and threatening the Company’s revenues and the quality of its receivables; (2) the Company suffered from serious internal control failures that materially affected the Company’s revenue collection; and (3) that the Company’s coverage of 100% of pre-opening operating costs and losses on its key joint ventures with existing health systems, which created a serious drag on the Company’s liquidity.
 Defendants’ misstatements caused Adeptus’ share price to soar during the Class Period.
 Capitalizing on Adeptus’ artificially inflated stock price, the Company’s former CEO and CFO alone were able to reap over $50 million by selling their personally held Adeptus shares at artificially inflated prices.